New Year …

-Housing costs keep climbing.
+Housing costs continue to climb.
 Taxes and fees keep increasing.
 Gas, utility bills, insurance premiums, groceries and other basic necessities remain unaffordable for working families.
-Meanwhile, job growth has stalled, businesses are cutting back or leaving and lawmakers continue to pile on more costs and regulations that make everyday life more expensive for everyone.
+Meanwhile, job growth has stalled, businesses are cutting back or leaving the state and lawmakers continue to pile on more costs and regulations that make everyday life more expensive for everyone.

-This didn’t happen by accident.
-It happened because state leaders made choices that ignored warning signs, dismissed real concerns and prioritized political messaging over practical solutions.
+This isn’t happening by accident.
+It happens when state leaders make choices that ignore warning signs, dismiss affordability concerns and prioritize political messaging over practical solutions.

 California Deserves Better in the New Year

-A new year usually brings hope.
+New Years generally brings hope.
 In 2025, Californians hoped that life might get a little easier, that costs might come down and that state leaders would finally take meaningful action to make California affordable again.
-But as 2026 begins, too many Californians are facing the same reality they’ve been struggling with for years: rising prices, shrinking opportunities and politicians in Sacramento that continues to look the other way.
+But as 2026 begins, too many Californians are facing the same stark reality they’ve been struggling with for years: rising prices, shrinking opportunities and policymakers and regulators in Sacramento that continue to look the other way.

 The fact of the matter is simple …